Video-Captioning/Big-Picture/README.md

 done
 ```

-This script produces a script to repeat the process for all models.
+This script produces another script to repeat the process for all models.
 Why write a script to produce another script?
 To allow for a sanity-check before starting a time-consuming process.

 ```
 python3 -W "ignore:compiletime:RuntimeWarning::0" im2fea.py -m XCEPTION --path ~/VLC_stuff/frames/2015bsVriot_play --output features_XCEPTION.csv